 Lake Killarney: Approximately 60 percent of the surface area of Lake Killarney lies within Winter Park.
 Water levels in the lake are dependent on groundwater levels and do not fluctuate drastically during droughts, as other lakes in the area do.
 We all know that storms in Florida are inevitable, and during these storms an outfall structure located in a cove off of the north side of the lake will convey water through pipes to Lake Gem, in Maitland.
-This will help keep the water levels from getting to drastic, and will give you a piece of mind when we are in our dryer weeks this summer.
+This will help keep the water levels from getting to drastic, and will give you a piece of mind when we are in our dryer weeks during the summer months.

 Lake Virginia: This large lake is surrounded by mostly mansions and the beautiful Rollins College.
 It has one small public boat launch, so you can bring your boat or paddle board or a kayak if that’s what you’re looking to do.
 This 1.56-acre year-round park is open from 8 a.m. until dusk and offers a fishing pier and boat ramp to the community.
 Swimming is allowed and boat permits are required.
-If boating is what your there for then permits are available at the Winter Park Library and Finance Department.
+If boating is what your there for then permits are available at the Winter Park Library.

 Lake Tohopekaliga: Also referred to as Lake Toho, is a native name meaning “we will gather together here,” is the largest lake located in Osceola County.
 It is the primary inflow of Shingle Creek.
 It covers 22,700 acres and spans 42 miles.
 Lake Toho is known for its bass fishing and bird watching.
 Lakefront Park is located at the north end of the lake and includes scenic walking paths with benches where visitors may view the area’s wide array of waterfowl, alligators, turtles and much more.
 Lakefront Park also has a miniature lighthouse, a children’s playground, a great place for a family day out on the water!
 Lake Toho is definitely the spot to be.